Macau Grand Prix: Greater Bay Area GT Cup (2019–present)

-Macau Formula 4 Race (2023, 2025)
+Macau Formula 4 Race (2023, 2025–present)

 After the COVID-19 pandemic, when Formula 4 cars were used for the main Grand Prix event, the Formula 4 race was switched to be the Macau Formula 4 Race.
 In 2023, the race was held as an invitational round of the Formula 4 South East Asia Championship.
 Starting from 2025, the race would feature the FIA F4 World Cup.